 Doctors Note Logo

-Eye pain when blinking can be caused by various factors, including surface irritation, infections, and underlying medical conditions.
+Eye pain when blinking is often caused by surface irritation, infections like conjunctivitis or styes, dry eye syndrome, corneal abrasions, or underlying conditions such as glaucoma or optic neuritis.
+Common symptoms include redness, tearing, light sensitivity, and a gritty sensation.
 Identifying the specific cause is essential for effective treatment and relief.

 answer background